mrinal1702/Protein-bar-cut-classifier/README.md

 ---

 > ℹ Bottom 5 “Worst” bars (high calories, low protein density) are also computed but not shown here.
 They may indicate bars to avoid when cutting.
+Whereas
 ---

 ## Beyond Protein and Calories

 Protein and calories are crucial metrics — but they don’t tell the whole story.
+For example, a bar higher on fiber might help provide more satiety for fewer calories, and this could have an extra effect when people are looking for a snack on their diet.
+Similarly, a bar higher on sugar might cause cravings and make dieting harder.

 To get a more **holistic view of health**, we expanded the analysis to include:

 - **Fiber** → promotes satiety with minimal calories, supports gut health.